geekiam/website/content/nuxt/understanding-nuxt-project-structure.md

 ### The layouts directory

 The `layouts` directory is used to store the layout files for your application.
-Nuxt generates a `default.vue`by default, you can modify this default layout or add new files to the directory.
+Nuxt generates a `default.vue` by default, you can modify this default layout or add new files to the directory.

 ### The components directory

 The `components` directory is used to store Vue components.
 You should keep small and reusable components in this directory.

+### The plugins directory

+The `plugins` directory is used to store your global Javascript functions that you want to run before the root Vue instance is instantiated .

+### The store directory

+The `store` directory is used to contain the Vuex store.
+There is no need to install Vuex in Nuxt because it is already installed.
+It is disabled by default and all you need to do enable it is add an `index.js` file to this directory.

+### The middleware directory

+The `middleware` directory is used to store middleware files that are Javascript functions that run before rendering a page or group of pages.

+### The package.json

+The `package.json` file is used to contain the dependencies and scripts of the Nuxt application.

+### The nuxt.config.js

+The `nuxt.config.js` file is used to carry out any custom configuration you would like applied to your application.